AlekseiLysogora/AlekseiLysogoraMobile/README.md

 ## **2. Run the project**
+Start the local Appium server at a machine at which you gonna running tests.
+>Please, make sure that your device (client) connected with Appium server.

 To run the suite aimed to run the test of *native* application, please, open the terminal and write the following string  ***mvn clean test -P native***

 To run the test purposed to *web* application, please, write in the terminal the following command ***mvn clean test -P web***